In The Happiness Advantage author Shawn Achor says that happiness is not the consequence of success, but more like the cause of success.

 Happiness is often not the result, but the cause of good health.

 Tests show that happy individuals are better off at fighting cold viruses.
-They have less symptoms and actually have fewer viruses in their bodies.
+They have fewer symptoms and actually have fewer viruses in their bodies.

 It seems like the happier you are, the stronger your immune system.